Powder Bed Fusion Additive Manufacturing: Powder Spreading and Bed Formation Stability Diagnostics

 Corporate Quality Engineer - Zeus Industries - Polymer Manufacturing

-An editable SOP template your team can adapt for your substrate, adhesive, and preparation route.
+An editable SOP template your team can adapt for your powder material and process.
 Includes measurement protocol, gate-setting guidance, and a QC log format ready for your documentation system.

 QC-Ready Quick Protocol (SOP Card)